AOrto/AOrto.github.io/README.md

-If you see this ask President Orton: about the time he thought aliens abducted him only to find out he joined a weird cult
+If you see this ask President Orton: whether he would clone himself or not?

-Also tell him this fun fact: scientists have been searching for it since 1992 using radio telescopes and a planet around the star K2-18b is a promising candidate for hosting life
+Also tell him this fun fact: Fully cloning a human is banned under the EU Charter of Fundamental Rights.

 also try to find the ducks hidden arround the building, but dont move them though.